Selma Lagerlöf: Awards

-On 10 December 1909, Selma Lagerlöf won the Nobel Prize "in appreciation of the lofty idealism, vivid imagination, and spiritual perception that characterize her writings", but the decision was preceded by harsh internal power struggle within the Swedish Academy, the body that awards the Nobel Prize in literature.
-During her acceptance speech, she remained humble and told a fantastic story of her father, as she 'visited him in heaven'.
+On 10 December 1909, Selma Lagerlöf won the Nobel Prize "in appreciation of the lofty idealism, vivid imagination, and spiritual perception that characterize her writings", but the decision was preceded by harsh internal power struggle within the Swedish Academy, the body that awards the Nobel Prize in Literature.
+During her acceptance speech, she told a story of her father, as she 'visited him in heaven'.
 In the story, she asks her father for help with the debt she owes and her father explains the debt is from all the people who supported her throughout her career.
 In 1904, the academy had awarded her its great gold medal, and in 1914, she also became a member of the academy.
 For both the academy membership and her Nobel literature prize, she was the first woman to be so honored.
 She was awarded the Litteris et Artibus in 1909 and the Illis quorum in 1926.
-In 1991, she became the first woman to be depicted on a Swedish banknote, when the first 20-kronor note was released.

 In 1907, she received the honorary degree of doctor of letters (filosofie hedersdoktor) from Uppsala University.
 In 1928, she received an honorary doctorate from the University of Greifswald's Faculty of Arts.
 At the start of World War II, she sent her Nobel Prize medal and gold medal from the Swedish Academy to the government of Finland to help raise money to fight the Soviet Union.
 The Finnish government was so touched that it raised the necessary money by other means and returned her medal to her.

+Legacy

+In 1983, the Sunne Municipality in Värmland County founded the Selma Lagerlöf Prize, awarded to an author writing in the spirit of Lagerlöf.
+Recipients receive 100,000 Swedish kronor.

+In 1991, she became the first woman to be depicted on a Swedish banknote, when the first 20-kronor note was released.

 A flight of steps connecting two streets is named after her in Jerusalem, Israel.

 Two hotels are named after her in Östra Ämtervik in Sunne, and her home, Mårbacka, is preserved as a museum.